-- Between 1993 and 2018, Missouri legislators made multiple tax changes that will reduce state revenue by \$1.5 billion annually when fully implemented. - While some of these cuts benefitted families, many were targeted to corporations, including a phase out of the corporate franchise tax and changes to the ways corporations can determine what profits are taxed. - Overall, the tax changes significantly diminished Missouri's ability to invest in the services that help families, communities and the economy thrive.
+- Since 2014, Missouri legislators made multiple tax changes that reduce state revenue. - While some of these cuts benefitted families, many were targeted to corporations, including a phase out of the corporate franchise tax and changes to the ways corporations can determine what profits are taxed. - Overall, the tax changes significantly diminished Missouri's ability to invest in the services that help families, communities and the economy thrive. - During a special legislative session in 2022, Missouri's General Assembly passed an individual income tax bill that disproportionately benefits Missouri's wealthiest households.
+When fully implemented, the tax changes will reduce state revenue by more than \$1 billion annually. - Combined, tax changes made since just 2014 will cost Missouri more than \$1.8 BILLION every year.